reduxframework/redux-framework/README.md

 ### Master ###

+= 3.2.9.26 =
+* Fixed:      #1281 - color field output/compiler outputting incorrect selector when only one array present.

 = 3.2.9.25 =
 * Fixed:      Update check only appears once if multiple instances of Redux are loaded in the same wordpress instance.

 = 3.2.9.24 =
 * Fixed:      Changing font-family in typography didn't trigger 'save changes' notification.